 Credit union leaders are beginning to see how digital transformation requires “choiceful” changes in direction that may not always be easy.
 If one thing is clear here in New York City, it’s that credit unions are embracing the challenge.
 As an industry, we are ready to do what it takes to transform.
 We will look at the member experience through the jobs to be done framework, reward the intrapreneurs among us, champion positivity and infuse our organizations with day 1 energy.

-The post THINK 17: The Digital Transformation Journey Has Begun appeared first on Insight Vault.
+The original article THINK 17: The Digital Transformation Journey Has Begun can be found on Insight Vault.